Ryael/memoria/README.md

 ![Leaderboards](docs/features/leaderboards.png)

 The Leaderboards section is unfortunately not finished.
 It was intended to be a section where players could select one of the three corresponding difficulties to display the top 10 times for each.
 Due to no backend knowledge, the intention was to use a service like [Parse Platform](https://parseplatform.org/).
-However, I ended up running out of time and didn't want to rush and ultimately fail properply implenting this, hence this feature will be implemented in the future.
+However, I ended up running out of time and didn't want to rush and ultimately fail properly implementing this, hence this feature will be implemented in the future.

 ### Credits

 ![Credits](docs/features/credits.png)

 The Credits section is very similar to both the Rules & Difficulty and Leaderboards sections, both in how it displays and hides the other content and how it looks.
-Here the user can find my details and information on how to best contact me in the event of them finding a bug.
+Here the user can find my details and information on how to best contact me in the event of a bug.
 It also attributes the images used from FreePik.

 ### Footer

 ![Footer](docs/features/footer-icons.png)

 The Footer of Memoria displays three social icons which are created via Font Awesome.
 These are links to my GitHub, LinkedIn, and E-mail.
 No more were added as the intention was to keep this strictly professional.
-The Gooter is present in all sections, providing the user with easy and direct methods to contact me to report bugs or any other reason.
+The Footer is present in all sections, providing the user with easy and direct methods to contact me to report bugs or any other reason.
 They also have [a unique animation](docs/features/footer-icons-animated.png) that fades in and out, similarly to the buttons.

 ### Favicon